PriscilliaAmmeux/SeSalirLesDoigts/README.md

 ## Concept

 "Se salir les doigts" is a personal project representing children's activities sorted by season or by theme.
-Please do not fork or clone this project.

 ## Setup & Use